midnightntwrk/midnight-node-docker/README.md

 1. Clone repo

-3. Modify values in `.env` file as applicable
+3. Modify values in `.envrc` file as applicable

 2. Navigate to .yml file and `docker-compose up`